 Opened in 2012, the Akin Learning Center is a modern, 10,000 square-foot building is designed to be a warm and intimate space for students to learn, grow, discover, and play.
 Home to the Learning Skills Program, building amenities include nine classrooms with adjacent offices, two interactive study rooms with flexible seating, kitchen, library, and living room with a working fireplace.

 Home to Junior and Senior/PG girls and three faculty families, Reed Hall is one of the most environmentally-friendly buildings on campus.
 Spacious and modern dormitory rooms provide the highest standard of comfortable living.

-Home to Freshmen and Sophomore girls and three faculty families, this dormitory his ocated on the upper part of campus with large grassy fields surrounding it.
-Jacobs has a large common area with a fireplace where students can watch television, play pool or piano.
+Home to Freshmen and Sophomore girls and three faculty families, Jacobs Hall is located next to the Bibby and Harold Alfond Dining Commons and Health Center.
+Jacobs Hall features a large, comfortable common area with a fireplace where students can watch television, play pool, or piano.

 The Health Center, part of Jacobs Hall, provides resources for student’s physical and emotional needs.
 The Health Center is staffed by two nurses and two counselors who are available during school hours and on call after hours.
 The school physician holds weekly clinic hours.
 In addition to an infirmary, examination room and offices, the Health Center houses a conference room as well as a living room that students can use if they need a quiet space.